basavyr/kibana-log-alerts/README.md

 As such, **an alert system** which triggers messages with corresponding issues needs to be implemented using available services/applications/packages.

+More details can be seen on [this Notion page](https://www.notion.so/robertphd/Secure-ELK-Stack-2e5aae33bd754ac0bd7974917ecdd0b0)📄 .

 ## Alert Implementation ⚠️

 Two possible ways of implementing the required workflow are available.
 These solutions are described below and both are implemented in the current project.